jyn514/jyn514.github.io/content/a-year-to-fix-security.md

 Use that as leverage to get them to upgrade.
 Where possible, write developer tooling that helps them automatically upgrade.
 Track whether people are upgrading and patching; if they aren't, invest more in tooling.

+There are going to be a lot of patches and they will be exploited *very* quickly after the embargo lifts.
+Measure how long it takes end-to-end from a patch being reported to being deployed and adopted.
+Conduct campaigns to speed it up, focusing on the bottlenecks.
+Wherever possible, try to shorten embargo times: if you can find a flaw, an attacker probably can too, so the coordination window is much narrower than you're used to.

 Invest in supply-chain security.
 Inventory your software and infrastructure dependencies.